 We do not recommend enabling this option as it may severely interfere with the work of certain sites.

-Put a time period (in seconds) by the end of which all cookies will be destroyed.
+Put a time period (in minutes) at the end of which all cookies will be destroyed.
 Set the timer to 0 in order to block them completely.

 Disable cache for third-party requests